f0xmulder/development/docs/docs/developer.md

 ## Data model changes

 The linkchecker uses a mock database for its tests.
-If you make changes to the data model (using django migrations) you should also update the test schema:
+If you make changes to the data model (using django migrations) you should also update the test schema by running `pg_dump`:

-1. Make sure your python virtual environment is active
-1. Run `linkchecker/testdata/generate_test_sql.sh > linkchecker/testdata/testschema.sql`
-1. Commit the updated `testschema.sql`
+    pg_dump -h localhost -U don don --no-owner --schema-only --schema=public --table=core_\* \
+    | sed '/-- Dumped by /d' > linkchecker/testdata/testschema.sql

+You may need to adjust the command to your local development setup.
+If you use the docker dev database you can run the `pg_dump` in the container with

+    docker exec developeroverheidnl_database_1 pg_dump -U don don \
+    --no-owner --schema-only --schema=public --table=core_\* \
+    | sed '/-- Dumped by /d' > linkchecker/testdata/testschema.sql

+then you can be sure you have a `pg_dump` version matching the database.
+After dumping the database schema, commit the updated `linkchecker/testdata/testschema.sql`.

 Don't worry: if you forget to do this, the pipeline will fail as a friendly reminder :)